 2017 – Bobby Duncan bagged a brace as England Under-17’s beat Germany 2-1 in a friendly in Rotherham, with Curtis Jones also featuring.
 Future red Diogo Jota captained his country and netted as Portugal Under-21’s beat Switzerland 2-1 in a European Championships qualifier in Paços de Ferreira.

 2018 – Future red Sepp van den Berg scored his first goal for the Dutch Under-19’s as they won a friendly 4-0 in Armenia.
-Xherdan Shaqiri also played for his country that day.
+Rafael Camacho and Xherdan Shaqiri also played for their countries that day.

 2008 - Rafael Benítez was named Barclays Manager of the Month for October, having led us to four League wins out of four that month, as well as a victory and a draw in the Champions League.
 On the same day, Mark Wright was appointed Manager of Chester City for the third time.
 He could not save the club from relegation from the Football League and resigned the following June.